CFAES Give Today

 Betsy has spent her entire life championing the 4-H motto to make the best better.
 She works hard to chase opportunities that help maximize the amount and quality of 4-H programs available to our world’s future leaders.
 By being an IFYE, she advocated 4-H not only locally but globally.
 Betsy has been able to impact 4-H youth over multiple generations directly through her service, and indirectly through her advocacy and financial contributions.
 Betsy started a club for her daughters over three decades ago because she wanted to raise the bar of their club experience.
 Since then, she’s poured her heart into making the best hands-on learning experience possible for all the kids she’s had in her club.
 She passionately believes in developing public speaking and leadership skills through club meetings, but also by eagerly encouraging her members to participate in county, state, and national opportunities.
 Most notably, Betsy was the driving force in launching the Ross County 4-H Endowment, Betsy models being a dedicated volunteer.
 She served on the Ohio State University Extension Advisory Committee for six years and the Ohio 4-H Foundation Board for eight years, including chairing the Foundation Board’s County Endowment committee for six years.
 She’s not afraid to use her voice to advocate for all that 4-H offered to her as a 4-H’er.

-adaAda Sue Workman
+adaAda Sue workman

 Probably the most significant contribution of Ada Sue is that she has made a difference in the lives of children.
 She is a dedicated, friendly, knowledgeable role model for countless 4-H'ers who have passed through her care.
 Many of her former Ashland County 4-H members that she has influenced over the past 60 plus years have stayed involved with the program.
 Each year, she teaches county-wide workshops to young 4-H'ers.
 She realizes that many children may never sew their own outfits but that everyone should have a basic knowledge of sewing so that clothes can be mended, simple accessories can be made.
 Two former 4-H members have since graduated and used some of what they learned from Ada Sue either in their chosen career or in a supplemental career.
 She also encourages youth to look at careers involving sewing - many times for an extra income while attending college or just earning some spending money for extras.
 While she may not speak to thousands or have patented a new invention, she has been a caring, positive influence in the lives of many and still makes a difference every day.
 A common saying is that people either see the glass as "half-full" or "half-empty."
 Ada Sue sees it as overflowing!
 She is one of the most positive people and that attitude rubs off on all those that she works with.